 The assessment of educational needs and progress of each student must be formally documented at the mid-term point and the end of the field practicum.
-Field practicum evaluation processes are focused on student learning, and need to facilitate efforts to integrate theory and practice and to promote professional growth and development.
+Field practicum evaluation processes are focused on student learning and need to facilitate efforts to integrate theory and practice and to promote professional growth and development.

-- Students, field instructors, agency mentors, or agency coordinators are expected to contact the assigned field liaison immediately if serious questions or reservations exist as to the appropriateness of a particular student or practicum.
-Contact with the liaison can help sort out any potential issues early in the term. - Field instructors, agency mentors, or agency coordinators are expected to contact the assigned field liaison for clarification or assistance about any potential problems or concerns related to field practica, particularly student performance or suitability. - Students will regularly provide feedback to field instructors/agency mentors through recordings, open discussion, and weekly field instruction sessions. - All evaluation reports and any other documents submitted by field instructors/agency mentors to field education coordinators is recorded in IPT and become part of the student's university file. - Grading information (pass, fail, incomplete) is included in instructions accompanying the evaluation forms.
+- Students, field instructors, agency mentors, or agency coordinators are expected to contact the assigned field liaison immediately if serious questions or reservations exist as to the appropriateness of a particular student or practicum. - Field instructors, agency mentors, or agency coordinators are expected to contact the assigned field liaison for clarification or assistance about any problems or concerns related to field practica, particularly student performance or suitability. - Students will regularly provide feedback to field instructors/agency mentors through recordings, open discussion, and weekly field instruction sessions. - All evaluation reports and any other documents submitted by field instructors/agency mentors to field education coordinators become part of the student's university file. - Grading information (pass, fail, incomplete) is included in instructions accompanying the evaluation forms.
 Field instructors/agency mentors only make recommendations field education coordinators, with the approval of the Dean, assign the final grade for the field practicum.
 Grades are available to students through the Office of the Registrar.

-2.11.1 Evaluation Criteria
+2.10.1 Evaluation Criteria